-Per medical marijuana laws and rules, to become a certified medical marijuana consultant you must:
+Per medical cannabis laws and rules, to become a certified medical cannabis consultant you must:

-- Print out, complete and submit by mail or in-person the medical marijuana consultant certification application, with all requested documentation, an original signature, date, and fee.
+- print out, complete and submit by mail or in-person the medical cannabis consultant certification application, with all requested documentation, an original signature, date, and fee.